Childminder Guides > Early Years Safety Blog > Water Safety and Children

 Keeping Children Safe

-With the warmer weather your thoughts might turn to paddling pools in the garden and water play.
-While both these activities are undoubtedly exciting for children and many children with trajectory schemas benefit hugely from water play, we do have to be very careful about exposing other people’s children to such risks.
+When the warmer weather appears, your thoughts might turn to paddling pools in the garden and water play.
+While both these activities are undoubtedly exciting for children and many children with trajectory schemas benefit hugely from water play, we do have to be careful about exposing other people’s children to such risks.

 Risk for different children